 - If you already have a template or a custom design, you can provide it to Mozello, who will convert it to a template that is compatible with the Mozello site editor.

 - If you do not already have a template or custom design, you can commission a new design from scratch by the Mozello team.
-They will also turn the design into a template that you can use with and edit in the site builder.
+They will also turn the design into a template that you can use and edit in the site builder.

 Be aware that fees for both options are exclusive of the fees you pay for general use of the site builder.